Program Development

 Program development has been part of our activities since 2004, first through our Regional Anti-Doping Organization (RADO) Program, followed by the National Anti-Doping Organization (NADO) Program.
 In mid-2021, we introduced the Program Development Impact Area, which was created with dedicated staff and strategy, and that reaches all ADO groups (NADOs, RADOs, International Federations (IFs), Major Event Organizations (MEOs).

-This transversal impact area coordinates development initiatives with the relevant WADA functional areas and programs, particularly the NADO and RADO programs, to ensure all development work is implemented under a shared approach, maximizing the use of our resources and tools.
+This transversal impact area coordinates development initiatives with the relevant WADA functional areas and programs to ensure all development work is implemented under a shared approach, maximizing the use of our resources and tools.

 ADO Programs Assessment Framework (ADOPAF)